IvoVellekoop/wavesim_py/README.md

 ## Acknowledgements

-This work was supported by the European Research Council’s Proof of Concept Grant n° [101069402].
+This work was supported by the European Research Council’s Proof of Concept grant WAVESIM (number 101069402) and a Vici grant (number 21646) by the Dutch Research Council (NWO).

 ## Conflict of interest statement